IMPLEMENTING ROLE-BASED ACCESS CONTROLS FOR SYSTEMS AND USERS

 The in-depth view and role-based context provided by ESP enables policies to be accurately targeted to individual users and machines based on defined roles and business objectives.
-Access control policies implemented at the host level ensure that only users with appropriate privileges are granted access, and that machines from which they are requesting access are both authorized and compliant with their assigned policies.
+Access control policies implemented at the host level ensure that only users with appropriate privileges are granted access and that machines from which they are requesting access are both authorized and compliant with their assigned policies.

 Adapting To Change

 The detailed visibility of users and machines provided by the Elemental system provides an automated policy management infrastructure that enables enterprises to easily manage policies for all communications on their networks.
-Policies are applied to groups of hosts or users, and automatically updated as changes in the state of machines or the activity of users is detected.
+Policies are applied to groups of hosts or users and automatically updated as changes in the state of machines or the activity of users is detected.
 IT staff can simply specify policies controlling access for groups of hosts or users that have the right to communicate, and whether either has the right to access protected resources.

 This continuous and detailed view into the network landscape enables the Elemental solution to quickly identify and control access to any machine observed on the network.
-For managed machines running the ESP agent, this may mean automatically restricting the ability to connect to key servers if they fall out of compliance with their respective polices.
+For managed machines running the ESP agent, this may mean automatically restricting the ability to connect to key servers if they fall out of compliance with their respective policies.
 For unmanaged machines, it can enable IT staff to implement granular access controls, such as allowing guests to have access to a limited set of applications or data while still ensuring they can't access key resources.

 A Comprehensive and Layered Defense

 Traditional security methods seek to control network access at gateway devices and infrastructure, application, and data servers, but fail to protect network resources once the first lines of defense have been breached.
-The Elemental system bridges this security gap by unifying the processes of managing access policies for systems and users, and by ensuring that authorized communications take place only between machines that can demonstrate up-to-the-moment compliance with their assigned security polices.
+The Elemental system bridges this security gap by unifying the processes of managing access control for systems and users, and by ensuring that authorized communications take place only between machines that can demonstrate up-to-the-moment compliance with their assigned security policies.

 - Managing Security Policies